qhull/qhull/README.txt

       - try 'make -f Makefile.txt qhullx'
   - if the code compiles, the qhull test case will automatically execute
   - if an error occurs, there's an incompatibility between machines
-      - For gcc-2.95.1, you need to set flag -fno-strict-aliasing.
-            It is set by default for other versions of gcc [Karas, Krishnaswami]
       - If you can, try a different compiler
       - You can turn off the Qhull memory manager with qh_NOmem in mem.h
       - You can turn off compiler optimization (-O2 in Makefile)